ThreeMammals/Ocelot/docs/features/routing.rst

         "UpstreamHttpMethod": [ "Get" ]
     }

-There is a gotcha if you want to do this kind of thing.
-The order of the ReRoutes in the config will now matter.

-If you had this ReRoute after the catch all then it would never be matched.
-However if it was before the catch all it would match first.
+The catch all has a lower priority than any other ReRoute.
+If you also have the ReRoute below in your config then Ocelot would match it before the catch all.

 .. code-block:: json